Git, SSH, and GPG¶

 git config --global user.signingkey 983C8320158FBB03818D3910C01A28311C1501SH

-Upload the GPG key to GitHub¶
+Send the GPG key to GitHub¶

-Using your secret key ID, run
+Using your secret key ID, run this to write a temporary file called github.key.private.gpg

-Delete the key.private.gpg
+Delete the github.key.private.gpg

 file when done.

-Optional: Publicize your public key¶
+Optionally, publicize your public key¶

 This assumes that you used a real email address, not a @users.noreply.github.com